NaturalIntelligence/wp-thumb-post/readme.txt

 	or [Think Zara Hatke](http://thinkzarahatke.com "Colletion of unique thinks")

 == Changelog ==

+= 8.0.0 =
+* change in template codes for better customized apperance
+* removed dependecny from 2 external plugins for analysing number of views and last visit time.
+* Now you can display stripped post content
+* extra functions to get views count or last visit time
+* admin panel for admin to view posts stats.
+* small code imporvment to spped up processing

 = 7.1.0 =
 * Addtion of %SHORT_TITLE% template code to display short title